 Video: Interview with Sarah Lucas

 ‘Eating a Banana’

 The first portrait that Lucas ever made was in 1990, Eating a Banana and the last in the series was taken in 1998, titled, Human Toilet.
-Since the 1990s while still a student at the Goldsmiths College, Lucas has embraced portraits as an important element of self-expression.
-If it were not for the way in which Eating a Banana transformed the artist’s appearance by emphasizing her masculinity, she probably would not have gone along with this series.
-The portrait suddenly bore a new strength, and that is why she strikes a masculine pose in many of her pictures.
+Since the 1990s, while still a student at Goldsmiths College, Lucas has embraced portraits as an important element of self-expression.
+If it were not for how Eating a Banana transformed the artist’s appearance by emphasizing her masculinity, she probably would not have gone along with this series.
+The portrait suddenly bore a new strength, which is why she strikes a masculine pose in many of her pictures.
 If you are unable to pick up defiant femininity through the projections of macho and female, tough and abject from the twelve portraits in this Self Portraits series, you probably are not looking at the works of Sarah Lucas.